react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

 Make sure that the path to the file in `setupFiles` is correct.
 Jest will run these files before running your tests, so it's the best place to put your global mocks.

-If your configuration works correctly, you can skip this section, but in some unusual cases you will need to mock `react-native-screen` as well.
+If your configuration works correctly, you can skip this section, but in some unusual cases you will need to mock `react-native-screens` as well.
 To do so add the following code in `jest/setup.js` file:

 ```js
 // Include this section form mocking react-native-screens